 You must come inside, Samuel was saying to them both.
 Ma, she would like to see you.

-Through the screen door to the kitchen behind Samuel, Nathan could see Katrina standing watching them speak to her grandson.
+Nathan could see Katrina standing watching them speak to her grandson, through the screen door to the kitchen behind Samuel.
 The screen made the expression on her face difficult to read.
 Just then, Thobeka walked around the corner of the house.
 She was dressed smartly, like an office worker, her handbag slung over her shoulder, her feet in pointed high heel shoes.
 She stopped when she saw them, her eyes fixing on Nathan again and he felt himself squirm under her quiet scrutiny.
 He noticed then how violently red her nails were painted, how striking she was.
 Not as shy as he had first thought, obviously.

 No, that’s fine, we can’t come in, thank you, James said to Samuel.
 We need to go.
 I’m going back to Joburg tomorrow, and we have to start clearing the house.

 Nathan wanted to stay and talk, he wanted to go in and talk to Katrina – talk to her about his father, about Samuel, and to share her grief too.
 He wanted to tell her about his life now, what he did, who he was.
 But his brother had already turned back to the car and Nathan had to follow him.
 He nodded at Samuel, shook his hand once more, and said, I’ll try and come visit again before I go.